luyadev/luya/docs/guide/concept-elements.md

 ## Create HTML element component and use it

-To add a new HTML element component, chnage into your porject root folder (@app) and create a PHP file with the name `elements.php`.
+To add a new HTML element component, change into your porject root folder (@app) and create a PHP file with the name `elements.php`.
 This file will contain all the element partials for this project.
 An element is defined by a *name* and a corresponding *closure*.
 Below, an example setup for the `elements.php` file:

 ```php
 <?php